 "Bring your meds."

-1. Despite mandates, medication reconciliation is remarkably inconsistent.
+1. Medication reconciliation remains remarkably inconsistent.

 2. Time constraints are trumping safety.

 Patient safety must always be treated as a priority, with every decision made and process performed with safety at top of mind.
 This is important for all patients, but especially the elderly and more vulnerable patients, such as those with complex medication regimens who require additional clinical support.
 What research has showed us is that while patient safety is at the top of the pyramid in principle, reality is often a different story.
 Despite clinical leaders recognizing the need for better medication reconciliation, if doing so properly and completely adds time or steps, it may not get done, will be completed shoddily, or will be delayed, as we know is often the case for medication reconciliation post-discharge (MRP).